Laozi: Tao Te Ching

-Wu wei (無為), literally "non-action" or "not acting", is a central concept of the Tao Te Ching.
+Wu wei, literally 'non-action' or 'not acting', is a central concept of the Tao Te Ching.
 The concept of wu wei is multifaceted, and reflected in the words' multiple meanings, even in English translation; it can mean "not doing anything", "not forcing", "not acting" in the theatrical sense, "creating nothingness", "acting spontaneously", and "flowing with the moment".

-It is a concept used to explain ziran (自然), or harmony with the Tao.
+This concept is used to explain ziran, or harmony with the Tao.
 It includes the concepts that value distinctions are ideological and seeing ambition of all sorts as originating from the same source.
-Laozi used the term broadly with simplicity and humility as key virtues, often in contrast to selfish action.
+Tao Te Ching used the term broadly with simplicity and humility as key virtues, often in contrast to selfish action.
 On a political level, it means avoiding such circumstances as war, harsh laws and heavy taxes.
-Some Taoists see a connection between wu wei and esoteric practices, such as zuowang "sitting in oblivion" (emptying the mind of bodily awareness and thought) found in the Zhuangzi.
+Some Taoists see a connection between wu wei and esoteric practices, such as zuowang ('sitting in oblivion': emptying the mind of bodily awareness and thought) found in the Zhuangzi.